jonathanolson/slither/notes/generation.md

 # Difficulty

 - How to measure difficulty?
 Certain solvers could report out what they needed to get (but what if it requires a chain of colors?)
+- Explicitly list out the "rules" for a given difficulty level in the future?

 # Importance of Technique